Four Frequently Asked Questions With One Common Answer!

 When should I expect contact from an adjuster or claim service representative?

-In most cases, you should be contacted within 1 - 2 working days after your claim has been received.
+In most cases, you should be contacted within 1 - 2 business days after your claim has been received.

 If I have been injured in an auto accident, will my automobile policy pay for my medical expenses?